-• The budget and budget narrative must be completed on the Excel chart provided.
-There should be a clear link of all costs to the project activities detailed in the Plan of Operation section.
+- The budget and budget narrative must be completed on the Excel chart provided.
+There should be a clear link of all costs to the project activities detailed in the Plan of Operation section. - The proposal's budget and cost-effectiveness will be evaluated on the extent to which: - The budget is adequate to support the project, and it should be clear that all activities are accounted for in the budget; - The costs are reasonable in relation to the objectives, outcomes and design; - The costs are reasonable in relation to the number of students, teachers, and/or parents to be served; - The budget complies with the guidelines laid out in this RFP; - There is adequacy of support-including facilities, equipment, supplies, and other resources-from the lead institution and the other partners identified; and - Administrative costs are kept to a minimum. - Indirect costs charged to the grant cannot exceed 8%. - BUDGET SUMMARY: The budget summary form should show all planned expenditures for the project (see Budget Summary form in Appendix B): - o Column 1, "CPIP Funds Requested," is the amount of the grant being applied for. - Column 2, "Institution Contributions," will include both cash and in-kind contributions from the applicant who will serve as the fiscal agent if the grant is awarded. - Column 3, "Other Funds," shows funds or in-kind contributions committed by cooperating organizations, agencies, institutions, local education agencies (LEAs), or others for this project.
+If more than one entity is committing funds for this project, indicate the specific breakdown of such funds on a separate page. - o Column 4, "Totals," shows the line-by-line sum of columns 1, 2, and 3.

-- Grantees are required to provide a 10% in-kind match for funds requested.
-The required match must be included with the budget summary. - The proposal's budget and cost-effectiveness will be evaluated on the extent to which: - The budget is adequate to support the project, and it should be clear that all activities are accounted for in the budget; - o The costs are reasonable in relation to the objectives, outcomes and design; - The costs are reasonable in relation to the number of students, teachers, and/or parents to be served; - The budget complies with the guidelines laid out in this RFP; - In-kind contributions of 10% are identified and included; - There is adequacy of support-including facilities, equipment, supplies, and other resources-from the lead institution and the other partners identified; and - Administrative costs are kept to a minimum. - Indirect costs charged to the grant cannot exceed 8%. - THE BUDGET SUMMARY form should show all planned expenditures for the project (see Budget Summary form in Appendix B): - o Column 1, "CPIP Funds Requested," is the amount of the grant being applied for. - Column 2, "Matching Funds," will include both cash and in-kind contributions from the applicant who will serve as the fiscal agent if the grant is awarded.
-Projects are required to contribute matching funds that equal 10% of the project total, contributions that are provided should be documented.
-(See also "Grants Management-Records.")
-In-kind contributions will assist the State in supporting CPIP. - Column 3, "Other Funds," shows funds or in-kind contributions committed by cooperating organizations, agencies, institutions, local education agencies (LEAs), or others for this project.
-If more than one entity is committing funds for this project, indicate the specific breakdown of such funds on a separate page. - o Column 4, "Totals," shows the line-by-line sum of columns 1, 2, and 3. - THE BUDGET NARRATIVE must explain the rationale for each line of the budget summary for grant expenditures and matching funds.
+- BUDGET NARRATIVE: The budget narrative must explain the rationale for each line of the budget summary for grant expenditures.
 This narrative must show how the amounts indicated were determined.
 Label the budget narrative line items as the budget summary has been labeled. - These budget guidelines apply (arranged by line item corresponding to the budget summary):